The Asian Community Center 21 (ACC21) was set up in Tokyo by citizens in March 2005.

 We believe human interaction based on “heart to heart” communication should be the foundation of a “mutually helping community”.

-For people who are unable to access knowledge or information.
+For people who are unable to access knowledge and information.

-We support those who have difficulty in accessing to information or knowledge because of poverty by providing IT technology or other possible means of access.
+We support those who have difficulty in accessing knowledge and information because of poverty by providing IT technology or other possible means of access.
 Also, we strive to disseminate information in our society about the present conditions of those suffering from poverty in Asia and to promote understanding to Japanese people so that they will join us in assisting those in need for help.

 4) FLOW of “Reform” of Policy and Institutions: